 Please visit the Law Library website to locate resources, chat with library staff, and to request materials.

-As part of that planning, we have established a law school working group which includes student, faculty and staff representatives.
-Windsor Law's Academic Planning Working Group has put together an FAQ webpage to provide additional clarity on the academic year as it relates to the Faculty of Law.
+As part of that planning, we have established a law school working group that includes student, faculty and staff representatives.
+Windsor Law's Academic Planning Working Group has put together Fall and Winter FAQ webpages to provide additional clarity on the academic year as it relates to the Faculty of Law.

 Courses that must be offered in-person will be determined soon while focusing on the following priorities:

 - Courses where face-to-face interaction is required for graduation or accreditation;

 - Opportunities for first-year students to have on-campus experiences;